jvia/protobuf/resources/docs/1050-tutorial.md

 nil
 ```

-Note that the first argument doesn't have to be a string representing a file
+Note that the second argument doesn't have to be a string representing a file
 name; it can be anything which `clojure.java.io/output-stream` can coerce to a
 stream (e.g., `OutputStream`, `File`, `URI`, `URL`, `Socket`, or `String`).

-Take a look at the contents of `/tmp/address-book.db` to convince yourself the
+Take a look at the contents of `/tmp/address-book.db` to convince yourself that
 the data was actually written there.
 Then, we'll try reading it back in ...